 I don’t think my business would have last this long if I didn’t consistently seek out ways to grow in photography and business.

 When I first started writing this blog post, it was directed to new camera owners or even long time camera owners that didn’t take the time to learn good photography techniques.
 I erased it when I decided I didn’t like the tone.
 I’m not a big meanie and I’m not saying your photography sucks.
 I do want to say -and there’s no way I can stress it enough- that you NEED to learn your camera before finding clients.
 I think it’s disrespectful to the industry, your clients, and to your future self to call yourself a professional photographer when you haven’t spent the time studying and learning what photography is.
 It’s not just taking cute pictures.
 It’s not just running an action or doing a random series of clicks in a free photo editing software.
 It’s not just having a Facebook page and a Blogger account.
 It’s creating work that clients will be proud to display for years.
 It’s having a professional appearance and charging rates that will actually allow your business to grow.
 It’s about understanding that you will grow as the years go by but having the humbleness to wait for your skills to mature to a point where you are able to consistently crank out adequate work that won’t make your future self ashamed for charging for such work.

 If you need help on finding out where to start with learning solid technical skill, I strongly suggest Understanding Exposure by Bryan Peterson and joining a photography forum like ilovephotography.com or clickinmoms.com.
 You don’t need to pay a lot of money for courses and workshops just the determination to find the information and put it into practice.
 If you like photography, odds are you have some natural talent.
 It’s polishing that talent with hard learned skills that will take you from amateur to professional.

-Katie Smith is an on location photographer specializing in lifestyle portraits of families and couples.
+Katie Smith is an on location lifestyle photographer in Central Texas.